Tyler799/Morrowind-2020/Morrowind_2019.md

 If you are using the GOTY edition, no patches are necessary.
 If you have some ancient disc version, the Tribunal patch is [here](http://download.zenimax.com/elderscrolls/morrowind/patches/tribunal_v1.4.1313.exe) and the Bloodmoon patch is [here](http://download.zenimax.com/elderscrolls/morrowind/patches/Bloodmoon_v1.6.1820.exe).

 3. Download the latest Morrowind Code patch.
-While its mod page can be found [here](http://www.nexusmods.com/morrowind/mods/19510/) the most updated version can often (though not always) be found [here](https://www.nexusmods.com/morrowind/mods/26348)
+While its mod page can be found [here](http://www.nexusmods.com/morrowind/mods/19510/) the most updated version can often (though not always) be found [here](https://www.nexusmods.com/morrowind/mods/26348).
+You may need the .exe from the first link.

 As of writing this guide, the Skunk Works has a *PATCH* 2.5B3, significantly more up-to-date than the mod page's 2.4, featuring many new features and improvements.
 (Check both first though, as it could change!)

 The patch must be installed on top of the main file, in this particular case.
 (Again, this could change!
 Always check first.)

-Extract it in your game directory and run it.
+Extract it in your game directory and run 'Morrowind Code Patch.exe'.
 Read through the patches, but the most important ones should be checked already.
 You might be interested in some of the game mechanic changing options--toggle sneak is great!
 For a modern install, make sure to check 'Bump/reflect map local lighting' under Graphics changes.
 If you want to download HD cutscene replacers, check 'Hi-def cutscene support' under Mod related features.
 If you want to try a sound overhaul mod later (like Morrowind Acoustic Overhaul) make sure to check 'Scripted music uninterruptible' and 'Separate axe inventory sounds'.

-4. Timeslips' EXE optimizer has been removed for this guide, determined to be essentially ineffectual.
+4. NOTE: Timeslips' EXE optimizer has been removed for this guide, determined to be essentially ineffectual.
 (Though not harmful, from what I can tell)

-5. The 4GB patch is no longer required, as it has been rolled into Morrowind Code Patch as of a recent version.
+5. NOTE: Manually installing the 4GB patch is no longer required, as it has been rolled into Morrowind Code Patch as of a recent version.
 However, running it against MGEXEGui.exe may improve its performance when generating distant land.
 The patcher can be downloaded [here](https://www.ntcore.com/4gb_patch.php)

 6. Download the latest version of MGE XE.
-While its mod page can be found [here](https://www.nexusmods.com/morrowind/mods/41102) the development version (like MCP) exists [here](https://www.nexusmods.com/morrowind/mods/26348).
+Its mod page can be found [here](https://www.nexusmods.com/morrowind/mods/41102) the development version (like MCP) was previously hosted [here](https://www.nexusmods.com/morrowind/mods/26348).
 This comes with an optional plugin `XE Sky Variations.esp`, that will randomize the sky colour and sunrise/sunset every day.
 It requires high quality sky scattering enabled, and MWSE enabled.
 Use it if you want.

 (As of writing this guide, the mod page has the newest version, Skunk Works' copy is older (despite having a higher version number).
 Check both first though, as it could change!)

 Consider patching it with the 4GB patch if distant land generation takes too long when you get to that step.

-MGE XE comes with MWSE 2.0.
+MGE XE used to come with MWSE 2.0, now includes alpha 2.1 as part of the installer and updater.
 Some mods require the alpha version (2.1) to work properly.
 If so, get 2.1 from [here](https://nullcascade.com/mwse/mwse-dev.zip).

 If you do not have a mod that requires 2.1, there is no reason to install it - stick with what MGE XE provides.
 2.1 provides support for new mods, bug fixes, and performance improvements, but is under rapid development that may cause issues.
 New versions of MWSE 2.1 come out daily/weekly, and it comes with a MWSE-Update program that will download any new alpha version, if available.
 Visit the Morrowind Modding Discord under #MWSE for more information.
 To report issues, visit the Discord channel or their [GitHub project](https://github.com/MWSE/MWSE/issues).

 Extract it into your install folder (the folder with Morrowind.exe in it)--not the data folder!
 This should result in MGEXEgui ending up in the same folder as Morrowind.exe.

 Run MGEXEgui, choose your resolution and settings from the first tab (don't forget to click the Auto FOV button).
 I don't recommend messing with shaders at this time, and don't even bother clicking on the Distant Land tab; that's going to be one of our final steps.
 The In-Game tab lets you edit some .ini settings easily.
 Choose whatever you want.
-For lighting settings, use the following (from Knots' old guide):
+For lighting settings, use the following (from Knots' [old guide](https://vsrecommendedgames.fandom.com/wiki/Morrowind_Modding)):
 Quadratic 2.619
 Linear 1.0
 Constant 0.382

 7. Download mlox.
-While its mod page can be found [here](https://www.nexusmods.com/morrowind/mods/43001) You should actually get the latest version of it from [here](https://github.com/mlox/mlox/releases/) (They migrated away from Sourceforge some time ago)
+While its mod page can be ~~found [here](https://www.nexusmods.com/morrowind/mods/43001)~~ You should actually get the latest version of it from [here](https://github.com/mlox/mlox/releases/) (They migrated away from Sourceforge some time ago)

 mlox is the Morrowind equivalent of LOOT or BOSS, and it needs to go into its own folder in your Morrowind install.
 Mine is in `Morrowind\mlox`.
 Run the application and hit "update load order".
 You should get into the habit of doing this after you install mods that require an .esp to be activated. **NOTE:** Mlox often refuses to work properly the first time, or sometimes intermittently.
+At this point in the install, it has a green 'already optimized' warning scrolled offscreen.
 Just re-start your computer, it'll work again.

 mlox is currently highly out of date, even using version 0.62.
 It suggests the Morrowind Patch Project (despite those links no longer working) and has other outdated information.
 However, it does form a good baseline and has some information still relevant you can at least look into if it warns you.